abdrahmansoltan/Learning-Notes/Frontend/CSS Frameworks & Mehtodologies/PostCSS.md

 It's a **tool for transforming CSS with JavaScript** (tool that you can configure with plugins to transform the output of your CSS)

 ![postcss](./img/postcss.png)

-### The Value and Limitations of Preprocessors

-Most CSS developers are familiar with preprocessors.
-Tools including `Sass`, `Less`, and `Stylus` introduced concepts such as file partials, nesting, variables, and mixins.
-Some features are gradually appearing in native CSS, but a preprocessor is still useful for managing large codebases and maintaining style and coding consistency.

-- It may be difficult to imagine life without a CSS preprocessor, but there are downsides:
-  - **Preprocessors are not extendable or limitable**.
-    - Most preprocessors are a black box which provide you a specific set of supported features.
-It may be possible to write custom functions, but functionality beyond the scope of that tool is remains impossible — such as inlining an SVG as a background image.
-    - Similarly, you can’t stop developers using options you’d rather avoid such as @extend or deep nesting.
-Linting can help, but it won’t stop the preprocessor compiling a valid file.
-  - **Preprocessors provide their own syntax**
-    - Preprocessor code may resemble CSS, but no browser can parse the file natively.
-The syntax is different and, if your tool changes or is unavailable, your code will require updates to make it usable.

----

-### What is PostCSS ?

 Despite what its name seems to imply, it is not a post-processor (nor is it a pre-processor), but rather it is a transpiler to turn PostCSS-specific (or PostCSS plugin-specific, to be more precise) syntax into vanilla CSS so that it can be understood by the browser.